 Finding balance isn't an overnight process.
 It takes time, testing, and ongoing analysis to really dial in and get your menu just right.

 Here are a few things you can do to help you get there:

-- Keep your food costs updated so you know what every item on your menu costs.
+Keep your overhead costs updated so you know what every item on your menu costs.

-- Invest in a point of sale system that can generate accurate product mix reports.
+Invest in a point of sale system that can generate accurate, close to real-time product mix reports.

-To continue to optimize your menu, you'll also need to learn the principles of menu psychology and menu engineering.
-This will help you maintain balance but also increase your profits.
+To continually set prices that optimize your menu, you should also consider the principles of menu design, menu psychology, and menu engineering.
+This can help you maintain balance while increasing your profits.

 How you price menu items, where you place items on your menu, and how you continually update your menu is critical to getting that balance just right.